Rushing towards settlement day? Here's how to get your application organised and your mortgage approved on time.

 How long does pre-approval take?
 (1 - 2 business days)

 Pre-approval puts you on the front foot of the home loan process.
 While pre-approval isn't a formal agreement, it will give you a good idea of how much you're likely to be able to borrow.
 This will give you an edge in your property hunt.

 Submitting a loan application

-For your loan application to progress past this step, you will need to provide documentation on your assets, income, expenses and liabilities.
+For your loan application to progress past pre-approval, you will need to provide documentation on your assets, income, expenses and liabilities.
 You will need to bring these documents with you to your consultation with a mortgage broker or lending specialist.
-The application can not progress to the assessment stage if you don’t have this information on hand.
+The application cannot progress to the assessment stage if you don’t have this information on hand.

 Your mortgage broker will provide a list of all the things you need to supply before you come to the consultation and your lending specialist should provide you with the same information.

 You should be able to provide the following information: